teamneusta/pimcore-import-export-bundle/README.md

 ### Page Import
 To use the Page Importer, the CSRF protection for the PageImportController route must be avoided.

-To do this, create a file named `pimcore_admin.yaml` in the `config/packages` directory and add the following content:
+To do this, create a file `config/packages/pimcore_admin.yaml` and add the following content:

 ```yaml
 pimcore_admin: